grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 filesystem.closeTask(completeCallback);
 ~~~

-To reiterate, since all functions are queued (except `dispatchEvent` inherited from `blackberry.grahamzibar.events.EventDispatcher`), calling `openTask` does **NOT** start the task, but queues the starting of the task until the `FileManager` is ready to do so.
-For example, `moveFile` does not actually move th file, but it queues several operations for requesting **MoveMe.txt** and the directory **/now/to/another/path** and then using both to perform the actual **moveTo** operation specified in the [File System API](http://www.w3.org/TR/file-system-api/).
+To reiterate, since all functions are queued (except `dispatchEvent` which is inherited from `blackberry.grahamzibar.events.EventDispatcher`), calling `openTask` does **NOT** start the task, but queues the starting of the task until the `FileManager` is ready to do so.
+For example, `moveFile` does not actually move the file but it queues several operations: requesting **MoveMe.txt**, requesting the directory **/now/to/another/path**, and then using both to perform the actual **moveTo** operation specified in the [File System API](http://www.w3.org/TR/file-system-api/).
 All three of those operations are asynchronous and thus we need to wait for all of them to have been completed successfully before proceeding to actually start the subtask **RenameFile**.

 #### Navigation and Directories ####
 * `changeDir(pathSTR, opt_CreateBOOL)` - Much like **cd** in a terminal or command prompt, this function allows us to navigate _into_ a directory and make it our _**current working directory**_.
 By default, `opt_CreateBOOL` is **true** (hence the opt_ since this parameter is optional and is of boolean type) and will take care of creating the directory for you if it does not already exists.
 It actually takes it one step further and will create any non-existent directory in the path tree.
 For example, if you pass **/path/to/my/heart/** to the function but **my** and **heart** don't exist, `changeDir` will take care of that for you unless you explicity pass **false** as the second argument.